Indiana-Scouting-Alliance/isa2026/README.md

-# 2025 Indiana Scouting Alliance App
+# 2026 Indiana Scouting Alliance App

-This repository houses a React progressive web app serving as the offline-first scouting app custom designed for use by the Indiana Scouting Alliance in the 2025 FIRST Robotics Competition game, Reefscape.
+This repository houses a React progressive web app serving as the offline-first scouting app custom designed for use by the Indiana Scouting Alliance in the 2026 FIRST Robotics Competition game, REBUILT.

 ## Development Instructions